VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 To transport Command and Event messages, the team decided to use the Windows Azure Service Bus to provide the basic, low-level messaging infrastructure.
-This section describes how the system uses the Windows Azure Service Busand some of the alternatives and trade-offs the team considered considered during the design phase.
+This section describes how the system uses the Windows Azure Service Bus and some of the alternatives and trade-offs the team considered considered during the design phase.

 > **JanaPersona:** The team at Contoso desided to use the Windows Azure